ippontech/tatami/README.markdown

 Presentation
 ------------------

-Tatami is a micro-blogging platform, for internal use inside a company.
+Tatami is an Open Source enterprise social network.

 A publicly installed version of Tatami is provided by [Ippon Technologies](http://www.ippon.fr) at : [https://tatami.ippon.fr](https://tatami.ippon.fr)